smithy-lang/smithy/designs/mixins.md

 both mixin members and members local to the shape are returned.
 This reduces the complexity of code generators and will prevent issues with code generators forgetting to traverse mixins to resolve members.

-When loading Smithy IDL models that use `(inherit)`, the model loader should treat the member exactly like an `apply` statement.

-When serializing a Smithy model using the IDL, the serialized IDL should use the redefined member syntax rather than `apply` statements to make the serialized model more readable.

 The reference implementation will contain a model transformation that can "flatten" mixins out of a model so that they do not need to be accounted for